uhppoted/uhppoted-dll/README.md

 Activates and deactivates a controller reader access keypads.

 Note that the controllers do not provide the capability for activating or deactivating individual keypads.

+#### `SetSuperPasswords`

+Sets up to four individual passcodes to allow keypad only access to a door.